splitnines/iosxe_chatbot/README.md

 ## Description

-**IOSXE Chatbot** is a terminal-driven assistant designed for network engineers to interact with Cisco IOS-XE routers and switches.
+**Terminal IOSXE Chatbot** is a terminal-driven assistant designed for network engineers to interact with Cisco IOS-XE routers and switches.
 It leverages the OpenAI GPT-4o API to provide intelligent responses and suggested commands, facilitating easier diagnostics, troubleshooting, and device configuration through a conversational interface.

 The chatbot uses `Netmiko` for device interaction and integrates with OpenAI's API to process user queries and generate JSON-formatted command, answer, or configuration responses.
 It adheres to a strict prompt specification to ensure predictable, machine-parsable outputs.